-Advent, the season of the church year that leads up to Christmas, begins on December 3.
+Advent, the season of the church year that leads up to Christmas, begins this year on December 3.
 What is Advent?
 Glad you asked!

 What is Advent?